For a Culturally Rich Cruise Experience Go with Viking

 Remember, we are always available to you and your friends and family to plan a custom trip to Europe.
 We are experts in creating travel itineraries and leading small group trips to European destinations.
 You can always feel free to send me an email to discuss the possibilities.
 We would love to help you make your travel dreams to Europe come true!

 Betsy Ball – Betsy is co-founder and partner of Euro Travel Coach (ETC), which crafts custom European vacations for independent travelers and leads small group trips to Europe.
 She is a passionate and culturally curious traveler who thoroughly enjoys sharing her love for exploring Europe with ETC clients.
 Prior to founding ETC, Betsy taught International Business at Tarleton State University in Texas (part of the A & M System) where she led study abroad trips to multiple European countries and other worldwide destinations.
-She retired from teaching two years ago and now travels 9 months of the year in Europe.
+She retired from teaching in 2017 and since then, Betsy and her husband, Co-founder and Partner, Greg, have been traveling through Europe multiple times per year for as many as 9 months at a time.
 She has a degree in hotel, restaurant management from Michigan State University and an MBA from Southern Methodist University in Dallas.
 She also holds a Level 3 certification from the Wine & Spirits Education Trust.